 Accordingly, our research broadly addresses the role of fungi in mediating ecosystem responses to global change.
 Our overarching goal is to improve predictions of future trajectories of global change, by incorporating feedbacks governed by fungi.
 This topic is challenging to study, because fungi operate at the microscopic scale, yet elicit consequences for biogeochemical functions at the global scale.
 Thus, our research targets scales ranging from the molecule to the globe.
 Concurrently, we develop conceptual frameworks to link these scales, specifically by suggesting how ecosystem models can better incorporate microbial ecology.

 Current research projects

-A trait-based framework for linking microbial communities with carbon transformations under precipitation change (DOE)
+A trait-based framework for linking microbial communities with carbon transformations under precipitation change (US DOE)